How To Troubleshoot Your WordPress Website?

 1. Analyze Your Error Message:

 WordPress errors come in a variety of forms and sizes, such as the maintenance mode bug or the connection timed-out warning.
-There are 3 common WordPress errors:
+There are three common WordPress errors:

 Error 404 or Page Not Found: